robotix/2020.robotix.in/_events/tesseract.md

 ![](/img/event/tesseract/arena.jpg){:.img-responsive}

 All dimensions are in cms.
-ALl RFID Cards are placed beneath the arena (readable using the sensor from above the arena).
+All RFID Cards are placed beneath the arena (readable using the sensor from on the bot).

 ##### Arena specifications

-*   The distance between each node will be 40 centimetres.
+*   The distance between each node will be 35 centimetres.
-*   The dimensions of each node will be 4x4 centimetres.
+*   The dimensions of each node will be 3.5 by 3.5 centimetres.
+*   The line width is 3.5 centimetres.
 *   The outer dimensions of the arena will be 200 x 200 cm.
 *   The dimensions are to be considered with a maximum tolerance of 10%.

 ##### RFID Card Specifications

-*   Universal readable using 13.56MHz RC522 RFID Reader Sensor
+*   Universal readable using 13.56MHz RC522 RFID Reader Sensor.

-*   “Credit Card” sized plastic white MIFARE RFID Cards
+*   “Credit Card” sized plastic white MIFARE RFID Cards with approximate dimensions 8.2cm by 5.2cm.

 ##### Robot Specification

-*   The robot must fit in a cube of side 17.5 centimetres with a tolerance of 10% in its dimensions.
+*   The robot must fit in a cube of side 20 centimetres with a tolerance of 10% in its dimensions.

 *   No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.